 The Best Way to Keep a Kitchen Sink Clean

 The kitchen is one of the largest germ hubs in every American home.
 Its very unfortunate this supposed to be a place that we trust to be one of the cleaner rooms.
 Many don't realize that the kitchen sink can be the dirtiest and most germ infested areas in your household.
 In fact your kitchen sink can hold more germs than areas you wouldn't believe.
-Including but not limited to the tv remote, your toothbrush, your keyboard, bath towels, and more.
+Including but not limited to your phone, airpods, the tv remote, your toothbrush, your keyboard, hairbrush, and more.
 To keep your kitchen disinfected from harmful viruses and bacteria it is important to regularly clean and disinfect your kitchen sink, here's how!

 Empty the Sink from any Dishes

 Lets do the basics before we get to the real cleaning. make sure all of your dishes are put away and grab the right tools to take car of the rest of the job!